scalanlp/breeze/README.md

+## Breeze is mostly retired at this point.

+I (@dlwh) will review bug fix PRs and sometimes answer questions, but that's about all I can offer.
+If someone wants to take of the reins I'd be happy to hand it off.

 # Breeze [![Build Status](https://travis-ci.org/scalanlp/breeze.svg?branch=master)](https://travis-ci.org/scalanlp/breeze)

 Breeze is a library for numerical processing.
 It aims to be generic, clean, and powerful without sacrificing (much) efficiency.